Laminated glass: Production

-Modern laminated glass is produced by bonding two or more layers of ordinary annealed or tempered glass together with a plastic interlayer, usually polyvinyl butyral (PVB), Thermoplastic Polyurethane (TPU) or ethylene-vinyl acetate (cross-linked EVA).
-The interlayer is meant to improve the mechanical properties such as impact strength, fracture toughness, and failure modes in laminated glass.
+Modern laminated glass is produced by bonding two or more layers of ordinary annealed or tempered glass together with a plastic interlayer, usually polyvinyl butyral (PVB), thermoplastic polyurethane (TPU) or ethylene-vinyl acetate (cross-linked EVA).
+The interlayer is meant to improve the mechanical properties such as impact strength, fracture toughness, and failure modes.
 The plastic interlayer is sandwiched by the glass, which is then passed through a series of rollers or vacuum bagging systems to expel any air pockets.
-Then the assembly is heated for the initial melt.
-These assemblies are then heated under pressure in an autoclave (oven) to achieve the final bonded product (fully crosslinked in the case of the thermoset EVA).
+The assembly then is heated for the initial melt, and the assembly is heated again under pressure in an autoclave (oven) to achieve the final bonded product (fully crosslinked in the case of the thermoset EVA).
 The tint at the top of some car windshields is in the PVB.
 To obtain a colored glass, colored PC films can be combined with the thermoset EVA material during the laminating process.

-Digital printing is now available for architectural applications by either printing directly to the glass, and then laminating or printing directly to the PVB as is the case with the trademarked Dupont SentryGlas Expressions process.
+Digital printing is now available for architectural applications by either printing directly to the glass and then laminating, or printing directly to the PVB as is the case with the trademarked Dupont SentryGlas Expressions process.
 Full CMYK images can be printed to the interlayer prior to the autoclave process, and present vivid translucent representations.
-This process has become popular in architectural, Interior design, and signage industries.
+This process has become popular in architectural, interior design, and signage industries.

-Once a thermoset EVA is properly laminated during the process, the glass can be exposed frameless.
-There should be no water/moisture infiltration, very little discoloration, and no delamination, in the laminated glass due to the high level of bonding (crosslinking).
+Once a thermoset EVA is properly laminated, the glass can be presented frameless.
+There should be no water/moisture infiltration, very little discoloration, and no delamination due to the high level of bonding (crosslinking).
 Newer developments have increased the thermoplastic family for the lamination of glass.
 Beside PVB, other important thermoplastic glass lamination materials today are ethylene-vinyl acetate (EVA), thermoset EVA, and thermoplastic polyurethane (TPU).
 The adhesion of TPU is not only high to glass, but also to polymeric interlayers.
-Since 2004, metallized and electroconductive polyethylene terephthalate (PET) interlayers are used as substrate for light emitting diodes and laminated to or between glass.
-Colored interlayers can be added to provide a permanent transparent color for a laminated glass panel.
-A switchable interlayer can also be added to create a panel which can be clear when a small electric current is passed through the interlayer and opaque when the current is switched off.